camillareis/camillareis.github.io/_pages/about.md

 Besides teaching, I also participate in research projects at the institute.
 My research interests are widely spread, but my foci lie in technology-based business models, technology management and organizational ambidexterity.
 I'm also a doctoral student and working on my dissertation.
 If you're curious, take a look at my [research and publications page](https://camillareis.github.io/reserach-publications/).

 Managing all tasks, responsibilities and interests simulataneously can be overwhelming, so I have many systems and digital organization tools that support me in not losing track and work efficiently.
+I am currently working on blog posts about the best digital research tools and organization tips, so stay tuned.

 In sum, my _passion for teaching and education_ characterizes me as a university assistant.
 My _curiosity and self-motivation_ drive me as a doctoral student.
 And my _love for digital planning and organization tools_ helps me work solution-oriented and efficiently.